 The endeavor to change unhealthy habits is often met with numerous challenges both from societal and individual fronts.
 Societally, the ubiquity of unhealthy options, aggressive marketing strategies, and the ease of access to options providing instant gratification pose significant hurdles.
 On an individual level, factors like stress, fatigue, and emotional associations with unhealthy habits further complicate the journey towards positive change.

-Our brains often lean towards instant gratification as it provides immediate reward or relief, making it a preferred choice over delayed but potentially greater long-term benefits.
+Our brains often lean towards instant gratification, often tied to bad habits, as it provides immediate reward or relief.
+This often makes bad habits a preferred choice over delayed but potentially greater long-term behaviours.

 The commonly cited timeframe of 21 days to form a new habit varies greatly among individuals.
 The process is influenced by several factors including the complexity of the habit, individual differences, and the circumstances surrounding the individual.